KNVB/WebSocketDemo/README.md

 ## Background
 [Wikipedia](https://en.wikipedia.org/wiki/WebSocket) describe WebSocket as the following:

-_WebSocket providing full-duplex communication channels over a single TCP connection.
+_"WebSocket providing full-duplex communication channels over a single TCP connection.
 WebSocket is a different TCP protocol from HTTP.
 Both protocols are located at layer 7 in the OSI model and, as such, depend on TCP at layer 4.
 Although they are different, RFC 6455 states that WebSocket "is designed to work over HTTP ports 80 and 443 as well as to support HTTP proxies and intermediaries" thus making it compatible with the HTTP protocol.
-To achieve compatibility, the WebSocket handshake uses the HTTP Upgrade to change from the HTTP protocol to the WebSocket protocol._
+To achieve compatibility, the WebSocket handshake uses the HTTP Upgrade to change from the HTTP protocol to the WebSocket protocol."_

 WebSocket connection can be established in both insecure (i.e. ws://) and secure (i.e. wss://) way.
 In order to establish a secure websocket connection (i.e. wss://), the server is required